-6.2 Informed Consent Process
+5.2 Informed Consent Process

 The study will be reviewed with the prospective study participant by the investigator or his/her designee.
-The prospective study participant will be given adequate time to read the written consent form.
+This discussion is a critical component of the consent process and the prospective study participant will be given adequate time for this discussion and to read the written consent form.
+Two standard clinical care strategies are being compared in this study and clinicians should enroll patients for whom there is clinical equipoise regarding their management.
+Prevailing practice patterns vary widely within and between regions; the discussion with prospective participants should note these local patterns.
 The investigator or his/her designee will be available to answer questions about the study including procedures, risks, and alternatives.
 The informed consent form will be signed and dated by the patient as per local regulation.

-In addition, prospective study participants will be requested to consent to a biorepository sample, and to allow use of the biorepository sample for genetic testing (DNA).
-Prospective study participants will be informed that declining participation in the Biomarker or Genetic Testing portion of the study does not preclude their participation in the main study.
+In addition, prospective study participants will be requested to consent to a biorepository sample, and to allow use of the biorepository sample for biomarkers and/or genetic analysis (DNA) in this optional study component conducted at participating sites.
+Prospective study participants will be informed that declining participation in the biomarker or genetic analysis portion of the study does not preclude their participation in the main study.
 A copy of the signed consent form will be given to the participant and the original(s) will be kept securely with each participant's research records.